 → Report Rhus typhina to the National Museum of Natural History.

-R. typhina is a tree species generally preferring fertile, upland sites, but tolerating a wide range of conditions.
+Rhus typhina L. is a tree species generally preferring fertile, upland sites, but tolerating a wide range of conditions.
 Typical habitats of this pioneer plant include ruderal areas, open fields and roadsides, fence rows, railroad rights-of-way and burned areas, but also forest edges, clearings, and shrublands.
-It is resistant to abiotic stresses, can thrive in polluted city air and grow in such inhospitable sites as pavement cracks.
+It is resistant to abiotic stresses, can thrive in polluted city air and grow in inhospitable sites such as pavement cracks.
 However, R. typhina is not very shade-tolerant and is considered to be an early successional species.
 The plant has the potential to inhibit vegetation succession and tree regeneration.
 Contact with its sap causes dermatitis in humans (Branquart et al. 2011).

-The first indication of the species in the Luxembourg Recorder database dates from 1981.
-It was found by Léopold Reichling on 9th September 1981 in Avenue Guillaume in Belair (Municipality of Luxembourg).
-Until 2012 only four occurrences were documented in the Recorder database.
-In 2013, systematic inventories of invasive species along Luxembourg’s main watercourses and along the railway lines showed that the species is more common in Luxembourg than earlier data suggested.
-Beginning of 2018, 58 occurrences have been documented in Recorder.
+Until 2012 only four occurrences were documented in Recorder-Lux.
+In 2013, systematic inventories of invasive species along Luxembourg’s main watercourses (Pfeiffenschneider et al. 2014a) and along the railway lines (Pfeiffenschneider et al. 2014b) showed that the species is more common in Luxembourg than earlier data suggested.

 - Ries, C., Y. Krippel, M. Pfeiffenschneider & S. Schneider, 2013.
 Environmental impact assessment and black, watch and alert list classification after the ISEIA Protocol of non-native vascular plant species in Luxembourg.
 Bull.
 Soc.
 Nat. luxemb.
 114: 15-21.
 [PDF 652 KB]